publiccodenet/about/organization/data-processing-tools.md

 ## G Suite

-We use G Suite for its internal email and document management.
+We use G Suite for email and internal document management.

 Google's [introduction to Google Cloud & the General Data Protection Regulation (GDPR)](https://cloud.google.com/security/gdpr/) says that G Suite relies on model contracts: